 Lastly, the candidate should maintain a functioning office in their respective electoral area where they intend to contest.
 The office must be available for inspection by IEBC by a date the commission prescribes.
-The candidate should communicate the address, including physical address, of the office to the commission.
+The candidate should communicate the address, including the physical address of the office, to the commission.

 The nomination fees are payable to the IEBC in form of a bankers cheque.
 They are:

 - KSh2,500 for a candidate who is a woman, a person with a disability or youth.
 Youth means an adult below the age of 35 years;